armin-reichert/pacman-javafx/doc/linux-issues.md

 In IntelliJ, right-click over the "Main" class of the 3d subproject and select "More Run/Debug -> Modify Run Configuration..."

-In the run configuration, add the VM parameters input field and enter `-Dprism.verbose=true -Dprism.forceGPU=true`.
+In the run gameConfiguration, add the VM parameters input field and enter `-Dprism.verbose=true -Dprism.forceGPU=true`.
 Then run the application.
 And, you won't believe what you see in the console:

 ```